 This press release contains forward-looking statements.
 The use of any of the words "anticipate", "continue", "estimate", "expect", "may", "will", "project", "should", "believe" and similar expressions are intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.

-More particularly, this press release contains statements with respect to management's expectations and plans with respect to the development of its assets and the timing thereof; Surge's declared focus and primary goals; Surge's planned drilling program; Surge's drilling inventory and locations; management's expectations regarding commodity prices and production levels; Surge's anticipated funds flow in 2022; and Surge's anticipated abandonment and reclamation activities in 2021.
+More particularly, this press release contains statements concerning: Management's expectations and plans with respect to the development of its assets and the timing thereof; Surge's declared focus and primary goals; Surge's planned drilling program for 2H/21 and the potential for revisions thereto; Surge's drilling inventory and locations; management's expectations regarding commodity prices; the expected impact of the Sale on Surge's bank indebtedness and liquidity; management's expectations regarding 2021 production and management's expectations regarding DCET costs; and the anticipated terms and benefits of the re-determination of Surge's credit facilities and the timing thereof